Thalassocracy/high-metal-legion-balance/readme.md

 - Projectiles per fire: 2 -> 1

 ## STARSHIPS

+### Comet
+*While the Comet isn't a Starship proper, it's role is closely intertwined with that of the Starships.*

+*The Comet has access to many capabilities that are franky unfair to MLA.
+It provides similar functionality to a Helios for only 4000 metal.*

+*An old justification for the Comet's cheap cost is to help improve Legion mobility in single-planet 1v1s.
+Unfortunately, it is extremely overtuned whenever multiple planets are involved.
+Its role assisting Legion with its mobility issues in 1v1 should hopefully not be missed too much, since this mod also buffs Legion mobility in many ways across the board.*

+- Cost: 4000 -> 15000
+- Health: 1900 -> 6000
+- Ammo Capacity: 6 -> 20
+- Ammo Usage Per Shot: 2 -> 1
+- Fire Rate: 2 -> 10
+- Carpet Fire Wait For Full Ammo: True -> False
+- Damage: 40 -> 60
+- Splash Damage: 0 -> 10
+- Splash Radius: 0 -> 0.75

 ### Viper
 *The Viper is somewhat weaker for its cost than the Avenger, in normal circumstances.
 We've attempted to address that to some degree with a slight cost decrease.*